 All financial liabilities are repayable on demand or due within 1 year from the end of the financial year.

-All financial assets mature within 1 year from the end of the reporting period, except for availablefor-sale investment and investments at FVTPL disclosed in Note 12 and Note 13 to the financial statements respectively.
+All financial assets mature within 1 year from the end of the reporting period, except for other investment at FVTOCI and investments at FVTPL disclosed in Note 12 and Note 13 to the financial statements respectively.